 - Other Study and Reference Materials as required

-Should you have any questions regarding this, or any other course offered by Sealand Flight, please feel free to inquire with any of our staff or instructors.
-We would be most pleased to help you.
+If you have any questions regarding any training offered by Flight, feel free to ask any of our staff or instructors.
+We are pleased to help you.

 Commercial Pilot License (CPL)